 3. To remember I’m not indispensable.

 Holidays are a good time for me to notice how God’s Kingdom manages perfectly well without me!
 The world goes on.
 The Salvation Army keeps working.
 Other people get on with things in my absence.
-I am not indispensable!
+Even in the middle of a global pandemic and the impact it has on our ministry, I am not indispensable!
 I can use holiday time as a way of carrying my responsibilities more lightly.

 Schedule the Holiday Big Rocks First